TypesettingTools/Aegisub/automation/factorybrew/readme.txt

-This directory contains flexible, configurable Automation scripts to do common jobs, without having to do programming.
+This directory contains flexible, configurable Automation scripts to do common jobs, without having to do (much) programming.

 You can load these scripts into an ASS file in Aegisub, and apply an effect without doing more than writing ASS override tags.